Miami Deferred Action (Acción Diferido) / DACA Lawyers

-Presently, there is Deferred Action for Childhood Arrivals (DACA) which is executive immigration action (acción ejecutiva de inmigración) to provide the deferral of deportation for certain individuals who arrived in the United States before the age of 16.
+Presently, there is Deferred Action for Childhood Arrivals (DACA), which is an executive immigration action (acción ejecutiva de inmigración) to provide the deferral of deportation for certain individuals who arrived in the United States before the age of 16.
 Now, President Obama has announced that he will issue an executive order (order ejecutiva) to defer or stop the removal of certain adults who meet proposed criteria.

-Although some issues related to this plan are still unclear at this time, read below for the principal components:
+Although some issues related to this plan are still unclear at this time, read below for the principal components.

 President Obama's Immigration Plan